 Box It Up

 Plastic sleeves designed for slide, photo, or trading card storage are ideal for stashing die cuts separated from their packaging.
 Store the sleeves in binder boxes (or regular cardboard boxes) that can be stacked or stored upright on a shelf.

 Hang It Up

 Keep gift wrap and crafts supplies organized with a wire shower caddy.
 Hang one for wrapping supplies and a second one for crafting supplies.
 Use ribbons to suspend cans filled with pencils, paintbrushes, and more from the hooks.

 A plastic desktop filing system allows you to sort stickers, patterned paper, and other crafts supplies in tiered compartments, making everything easy to see.
 Add printed dividers to customize the categories.

 Shoe and sweater organizers are perfect for storing fabric.
 The small cubbies let you stash rolled batting, fusible web, stabilizer, freezer paper, and more.

 Stash smaller stickers and die cuts in a recipe box with tabbed dividers.
 This system also works well for die cuts organized by theme.
 The box is small enough that it can be packed with essentials and taken to a crop.

 Organize crafts supplies in multipiece serving sets, such as these vintage aluminum tumblers.
-Easy to spin and get to what you need, it's also portable.
+It's easy to spin and get to what you need, plus it's portable.

 Family crafts night is a breeze when you organize your supplies in baskets.
-The baskets are easily carried to the table, making picking up simple, and can be hidden away in an antique pie safe.
+The baskets are easily carried to the table, making cleanup simple, and can be hidden away in a simple rolling cart.